plasterboarding a brick wall

 Fitting Window Recesses

-1. Cover the Side of the Window Reveal
+1. Cover Window Reveals

 covering side of window reveal with plasterboard